-Kenny and the Dragon, Tony DiTerlizzi, illustrator
+Kenny and the Dragon, Tony DiTerlizzi, illustrator.

 He illustrated and co-created the The Spiderwick Chronicles, a book series.